nonplayer/hammercrawl/hc_core_player_4_magic.md

 * **Range:** Touch
 * **Duration:** Permanent
 * **Save:** Body (if unwilling)
-* **Effect:** If used on a target with HP less than max, target is restored 5 + Caster Level hit points.
+* **Effect:** If used on a target with HP less than max, target is restored **2 + (Caster Level)** hit points.
 If the target is an avowed member of the Cleric's faithful congregation, the effect is doubled.

 ##### Cure Serious Wounds